 Individuals who are Swiss residents for tax purposes are taxed on their worldwide income and worldwide wealth, unless a double taxation treaty provides otherwise.

 However, domestic tax law exempts real estate and businesses located in another jurisdiction from taxation.
-However, such assets and income are taken into account to determine the applicable tax rate.
+Despite this exemption, such assets and income are taken into account to determine the applicable tax rate (Freistellung unter Progressionsvorbehalt).

 International tax treaties